This sweet potato buckwheat salad is served with blueberries - and it's a brilliant combination for a healthy vegetarian lunch.

 - A few sprigs of fresh thyme leaves picked and finely chopped

-Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
-Peel and dice your sweet potatoes, drizzle with olive oil and roast for 35-40 minutes until cooked through, stirring half way.
+- Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
+Peel and dice your four sweet potatoes, drizzle with olive oil and roast for 35-40 minutes until cooked through, stirring half way.

-Rinse the buckwheat well in cold water.
+- Rinse 200g buckwheat well in cold water.
 Place in a saucepan with 500ml water.
 Bring to the boil then reduce the heat, cover and simmer for 20 minutes or until all the water has been absorbed.

-Lightly toast the walnuts on a dry frying pan.
+- Lightly toast 50g walnut halves on a dry frying pan.
 If you've got small children break them up into small pieces before adding to the salad.

-Add the cooked buckwheat to the sweet potatoes along with the walnuts, blueberries and thyme.
+- Add the cooked buckwheat to the sweet potatoes along with the toasted walnuts, 150g blueberries and a little freshly chopped thyme.
 Mix carefully and transfer to a serving dish.
-Drizzle with maple syrup.
+Drizzle with maple syrup if desired.

-Disclaimer: this is a collaborative post with Seasonal Berries
+Disclaimer: this is a collaborative post with Seasonal Berries.
+Read my full disclosure.